gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 	"status": "pending"
 }
 ```
- The serverCorrelationId is obtained from the result of payee intiated request,This serverCorrelationId is passed to request state function to view the request state of a transaction
+ The serverCorrelationId is obtained from the result of payee initiated request,This serverCorrelationId is passed to request state function to view the request state of a transaction

  ### Example Output - Request State